Centril/rfcs/text/0000-uniform-generic-bounds.md

 closures or other `fn` definitions.
 The solution is not particularly ergonomic.

 So how do we solve this instead?
-The same way we solved the issues with regions that we discussed in the [background].
+The same way we solved the issues with lifetimes that we discussed in the [background].
 The trick here is to ensure that `F` works with *any* type `T` that `debug_a_few_things_2` wants to use within certain bounds.
 In current Rust, there is no way to formulate such a condition.
 Thus, this RFC proposes such a mechanism.
 To do so, we write: